danielsantander/cyberdev/kali-linux/readme.md

 Any tips or notes are written in mardown files (`.md` extension) and any executable scripts will be written in shell script files (`.sh`).

+Script files will begin with the shebang: `#!/bin/bash`

 ## Check Kali Linux Version
 ```bash